-But for the most part, the conventional thinking in the domain of personal finance emphasizes minimizing unnecessary out-of-pocket expenses and avoiding annual fees, so there’s undeniably a bit of a mental block that needs to be overcome at the start in order to get “comfortable” with paying significant sums of money for the privilege of getting a credit card.
+However, there’s undeniably a bit of a mental block that needs to be overcome at the start in order to get “comfortable” with paying significant sums of money for the privilege of getting a credit card.

 The Points Outweigh the Cost

 The general principle is that credit card annual fees are easily justifiable if it’s outweighed by what you receive in exchange on the card, which usually takes the form of a generous signup bonus.

 The two most noteworthy credit cards in our space with high annual fees are probably the American Express Business Platinum Card and the American Express Platinum Card.

 The former comes with an annual fee of $499, which you pay upfront on the first statement, while the latter has an even higher price tag of $699, although the $200 annual travel credit (which can be converted to cash) brings that down to a net $499 as well.

 90,000 MR points

 So, you’ll find yourself at least $499 out-of-pocket in applying for each of these cards.
 What do you get in return?

 The first factor to consider is the amount of the welcome bonus, including the number of points you’d earn from meeting the minimum spending requirement (if any).

 If you were to, say, redeem the points for travel in a premium cabin, you’d likely be unlocking a significant amount of value, which could be much higher than what our Points Valuations might predict.